Getting Started with BENLYSTA

-- You have an infection or have infections that keep coming back.
+- You think you have an infection or have infections that keep coming back.
 You should not receive BENLYSTA if you have an infection unless your healthcare provider tells you to.

 - You have or have had mental health problems such as depression or thoughts of suicide.

-- You have recently received a vaccination, or think you may need one.
+- You have recently received a vaccination, or think you may need a vaccination.
 If you are receiving BENLYSTA, you should not receive live vaccines.